sandeshkhadka10/Meetly/Backend/Readme.md

 1. Open the application in your browser.
 2. Create a new room or join an existing one.
-3. Share the room link with friends to start a video call.
+3. Share the room link with friends to start a video call and messaging.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

-1. Fork the repo
-2. Create your feature branch: `git checkout -b feature/your-feature`
-3. Commit your changes: `git commit -am 'Add new feature'`
-4. Push to the branch: `git push origin feature/your-feature`
-5. Submit a pull request

 ## License

 This project is licensed under the [MIT License](LICENSE).

 ---

-Feel free to ask questions or report issues [here](https://github.com/sandeshkhadka10/Meetly/issues).